-An ex-pat will maintain their cultural ties to their own country.
+An ex-pat will maintain its cultural ties to its own country.
 They will keep the passport of their own country and will not become a citizen of their new country.

-There is no census’ or record keeping to keep track of how many ex-pats there are around the world; in fact, most embassies around the world would not know which of their citizens are living overseas unless the citizens register with them or tell them.
+There is no census’ or record keeping to track how many ex-pats there are around the world; in fact, most embassies around the world would not know which of their citizens are living overseas unless the citizens register with or tell them.

 Because of this, it is tough to determine precisely how many ex-pats there are.
 The United Nations estimated that about 232 million people live outside their home country or 3.2% of the world’s population.